 Even if you get a dollar-a-day deal, be sure to factor in other costs before pulling the trigger.
 Since the rental is only one-way, there will be other travel involved — either getting home from the end point, or getting out to the starting point.

 Insurance is another wild card.
-Company policies vary, but generally they include some level of insurance embedded in the rental price with deductibles that start at about $1,000.
-Some companies offer supplemental policies to lower that deductible.
-If you want to go that route, check to see if your existing auto policy, or even your credit card, might already give you a deal.
+Company policies vary, but generally they include some level of insurance embedded in the rental price.
+Also check whether your existing auto policy, or even your credit card, might already give you a deal.

 Be sure to ask about fuel consumption.
-Some of the bigger RVs get as little as 6 miles to a gallon of gas, according to the Changin’ Gears RV blog, though smaller camper vans can be far more efficient.
-It can vary a lot, the blog notes:
+Some bigger RVs get as few as 6 miles per gallon, according to Changin’ Gears, though efficiency varies a lot.
+The blog notes:

 RV fuel consumption is affected by vehicle weight, engine size, fuel type, driving habits, gear ratios, wind resistance, topography, and numerous other factors.

-One of the great advantages of traveling by RV is that it provides relatively cheap lodging at campgrounds or RV parks — which typically charge modestly for the parking space, electrical hookups and water.
-Plus, RVs do come with a kitchen, so you can save money by cooking your own meals.
+One of the great advantages of traveling by RV is that it provides relatively cheap lodging at campgrounds or RV parks — which typically charge modestly for the parking space, electrical hookups and water service.
+Plus, RVs often come with a kitchen, so you can save money by cooking your own meals.
 You can have at least as many travelers as you have bunks — and the possibility of splitting the costs.